Old Stone Mill NHS - The Delta Mill Society

 For years Delta was the only significant community in the region due to the Old Stone Mill with farmers going to the mill to get their wheat ground into flour and/or selling their surplus wheat to the mill.
 Businesses such as merchant shops, taverns, inns, blacksmiths were established to service this influx of people, Delta was the regional service centre.
 By 1851 the population of Delta was 250 and an 1897 fire insurance map shows a population of 500.

-The village's Old Stone Mill saw use for 150 years, from 1810 thru 1960, and played an important role in the area's harvesting needs.
+The village's Old Stone Mill saw use for 150 years, from 1810 thru 1960, and played an important role in the area's wheat harvesting needs.
 In 1963, Hastings Steele, the mill's final owner, deeded the property to a group of trustees for $1.
 These trustees formed the core of The Delta Mill Society who extensively restored the mill (rescue rehabilitation in 1973-74 and major conservation rehabilitation in 1999-2004) and have it open to the public during the summer and for special events.
 In 1970 the mill was designated a National Historic Site of Canada.

 BACK TO THE HISTORY PAGE